On this page

 Official document and timeframe

-The Youth Strategy, adopted by Government Decision no. 24/2015 has a dedicated pillar to youth health and well-being, including specific objectives to promote sport, youth fitness and physical activity among young people.
+The Youth Strategy 2015-2020, adopted by Government Decision no. 24/2015, had a dedicated pillar to youth health and well-being, including specific objectives to promote sport, youth fitness and physical activity among young people.
 A separate strategy on youth sport, fitness and physical activity as such does not exist in Romania.

-A National Sport Strategy for 2016-2032 has been launched in public debate in 2016 but it is not adopted as an official document in 2017 or afterwards.
+A National Sport Strategy for 2016-2032 has been launched in public debate in 2016 but it was not adopted as an official document until March 2022.
 It remains a guideline document, although not officially approved by the Government.

 Main elements and key objectives

-Specific objective of the Youth Strategy in the area of youth sport, fitness and physical activity is to deliver education through sports and physical activity with the aim of fostering a healthy lifestyle and development as active and responsible citizens, and encourage young people to engage in sports and exercise in their spare time, in line with the EU Physical Activity Guidelines.
-Planned actions include:
+The specific objective of the Youth Strategy 2015-2020 in the area of youth sport, fitness and physical activity was to deliver education through sports and physical activity with the aim of fostering a healthy lifestyle and development as active and responsible citizens, and encourage young people to engage in sports and exercise in their spare time, in line with the EU Physical Activity Guidelines.
+Planned results included:

 - Increase the number of children and young people who participate in sports, including by developing the mainstream sporting competition system (for all);